bogdanmanate/mvp-ts/README.md

-# Conoway game of live
+# Conway's Game of Life

 Any live cell with two or three neighbors survives.
 Any dead cell with three live neighbors becomes a live cell.